 The diagnosis that appears in clients with gadget addiction is social interaction disorder (0.0118), associated with opposing behaviors characterized by a lack of responsiveness or interest in other people.
 This diagnosis was taken based on the study that the author carried out, where the client's mother said the client rarely interacted with other people because he often played gadgets. less interested in the surrounding environment, and if the gadget is taken by the client, they often get angry; this is in accordance with the theory mentioned by Ayunda Ragil and Sodikin, (2020), namely that excessive use of gadgets can affect their social interaction with peers in the surrounding environment.
-They prefer to be alone and do not care about their peers or the surrounding environment, and Syahrudin (2019) says social interaction will not occur if two conditions are not met: there is social contact (social contact) and there is a disturbance in social interaction with the client.
+They prefer to be alone and do not care about their peers or the surrounding environment, and Syahrudin (2019) says social interaction will not occur if two conditions are not met: there is social contact (social contact) and there is communication.
+Under these two conditions, the client cannot fulfill it in the sense that there is a disturbance in social interaction with the client.
 During the nursing diagnosis process, there are no obstacles because the signs and symptoms as well as the data obtained by the author during the assessment are complete, which can make it easier to determine a nursing diagnosis for the client.